-When the fluids are injected at constant flowrates, they switch from pure, fully saturated, independent, Poisseuille flow within the injecting tubes, to a complex network-flow mode whereby they interact with each other.
-Downstream the inlet ports, the NWP disconnects into fluidic elements, i.e. ganglia of relatively large or small size and/or droplets.
+When the fluids are injected at constant flowrates, they switch from pure, fully saturated, independent, Poisseuille flow in tube to a complex network-flow mode whereby they interact with each other.
+Downstream the inlet ports the NWP disconnects into fluidic elements.
 Both NWP and WP create a flow system of some interstitial structure of evolving NWP size distribution.
-The local flow has a steady-state time average configuration; nevertheless this average configuration, evolves downstream the inlet ports.
+The local flow has a steady-state time average configuration; nevertheless this average configuration, changes - better, evolves or adapts downstream.
 During this structural evolution the flow is considered to be non-fully developed.
 If the network, or the core, is adequately long and relatively homogeneous, then, far downstream the inlet ports, the flow system eventually abides to an invariant structure.
-The latter can be described - at increasing levels of resolution - by saturation, fractional flows of droplets, ganglia and connected pathways (super-long ganglia) of the NWP, ganglion size distributions [4].
 In that case it is considered to be fully developed.
 Yet, settling into a fully developed structure is not always possible and depends on the flow conditions, as well as the properties of the fluids and the pore network.
-Most critical is the role of the relative magnitude of the viscous forces over capillary forces, and the heterogeneity properties of the network.
+Amongst the many factors that regulate the evolution of the flow structure, most critical is the role of the relative magnitude of the viscous forces over capillary forces, and the length and homogeneity of the network.